Available 24/7 • More Than 32 Years Experience • Serving Louisville and Lexington

 • 156 pedestrian fatalities

-The KTC also notes that “practicing safe driving behaviors, like driving without distractions and slowing down in work zones, can save a life.”
+The KTC notes that “practicing safe driving behaviors, like driving without distractions and slowing down in work zones, can save a life.”
 Work zone accidents can happen for many of the same reasons any car accident occurs, but there are also issues unique to construction zones that heighten the risk:

 Work zone accidents can be like any kind of car crash and result in the same types of serious injuries, including: